avadhutc/P2S10/README.md

 ![all5](images/sand_padded.png)

 9) We first fill our replay buffer for 10000 random states, next states, action, rewards, done and then we will train and infer after couple of timetseps.
 Total Timesteps = 500000

 Our algorithm will loop over following steps.

   a) Intialize car at random position

   b) Calculate goal distance to cover, decide velocity

   c) Based on above information Orientation of car is calculated

   d) This information if feed to car to move and return State

-e) We feed State information and get action from TD3
+  e) We feed State information and Orientations and get action from TD3

   f) We add some exploration noise and clippping

   g) Based on action we calculate Next state

   h) We calcuate distance to cover to reach goal based on new information

   i) Based on Car current position on Sand or Road, Negative or Positive Reward offered

   j) Now Based on Car is close to target, close to Borders or walls, how long is on sand - Episode is over or continue along with   accumulation of Positive or Negative reward

   k) We adding this new observations to replay buffer

   l) Set Current State = New State and repeat all above steps again to see training and inference

 10) This is Video for Part 1 - Random 10000 timesteps to fill replay buffer and Part 2 - Training and Inference Results Note- Watch Till End to Know How Car Learned to Self Drive